 Gain and Output Power

 In terms of gain saturation, fiber amplifiers are very different from semiconductor optical amplifiers (SOAs).
 Due to the small transition cross sections, the saturation energy is fairly high, e.g. some tens of microjoules for a typical erbium-doped telecom amplifier, or hundreds of microjoules for a large mode area ytterbium-doped amplifier.
+At the same time, the upper-state lifetime is rather long – e.g. around 8 ms for erbium-doped amplifiers.
 As a result, significant energy (sometimes several millijoules) can be stored in a fiber amplifier, and can later be extracted e.g. by a single short pulse.
-Only for output pulse energies above the saturation energy, pulse distortions through saturation become significant.
-For amplifying the output of a mode-locked laser, the gain saturation is normally the same as for a continuous-wave laser with the same average power.
+Only for output pulse energies of the order of the saturation energy or higher, pulse distortions through saturation become significant.
+For amplifying the output of a mode-locked laser, where the pulse energy is quite low, the gain saturation is normally the same as for a continuous-wave laser with the same average power.

-Fiber amplifiers are often operated in the strongly saturated regime.
-This allows for the highest output power, and the effect of slight variations of pump power on the signal output power is substantially reduced.
+In terms of average power, fiber amplifiers are often operated in the strongly saturated regime.
+This allows for the highest average output power and power conversion efficiency, and the effect of slight variations of pump power on the signal output power is substantially reduced.

 ASE and Noise